ParkinsonLab/HiTaxon/README.md

 ## Overview

 **HiTaxon** is an automated framework for creating custom short-read taxonomic classifiers for various environments.
 Given a list of genera, HiTaxon downloads and processes assemblies from RefSeq such that it creates a set of non-redundant sequences for species encompassed in the genera.
-HiTaxon then builds custom databases for a reference-dependent classifier and uses the classifier to generate taxonomic predictions on input FASTA files.
-The reference dependent genus-level outputs are used to determine which HiTaxon trained FastText machine learning classifiers are used for species predictions.
+HiTaxon then creates a custom database for a primary reference-dependent classifier and uses the classifier to generate taxonomic predictions on input FASTA files.
+The reference dependent genus-level outputs are used to determine which HiTaxon built specialized classifiers for specific genus to set of species pairs are used for species predictions.

-As per the results of our paper, Kraken2 ensembles provided the best performance and is consequently the reference-dependent classifier of choice for HiTaxon.
-However code for Kaiju is available under other_classifiers/kaiju_classifiers

 Please refer to our paper for more information: